24/7 365 Days a Year

 Call our Phoenix Prostitution Attorney Today!

 A conviction for a prostitution charge will not only affect your record, but may even ruin your reputation to others.
 Don’t let your freedom be taken away without even putting up a fight.
-Call our experienced Phoenix prostitution defense attorney Howard Snader to get an aggressive defense strategy for your case.
+Call our experienced Phoenix prostitution defense lawyer Howard Snader to get an aggressive defense strategy for your case.
 We take your criminal cases personally, and we know how to get the best outcome for your criminal case.